 11. Generate Dump log

-Please reset power adapters and enter the wifi name and password again.
-Wait for connection with the app a couple of minutes, open the app -> SETTINGS -> ABOUT US-> click Generate dump log and send it to our email: firstname.lastname@example.org.
+Please reset power adapters and enter the wifi id and password again.
+Wait for connection with the app a couple of minutes, open the app-> settings -> connection -> click Generate dump log and send it to our email: firstname.lastname@example.org.

 Please remember to permit the application to save the files on your smartphone.
 From the data in this file, we can know what causes the problem.